RomanCLV/DUAV2023/enable_ap_vnc_ssh.md

 In both case, both devices must be connected to a network, the easiest way to connect your devices are to be connect on the same network (even you can do without).

-Moreover, when your Raspberry will be in the drone, it will can not connect itself to a network.

 That's why enable an Access Point is interresting.
 The Raspberry Pi will generate its own network, and your desktop will connect to this network.
+You can also enable an AccessPoint from your computer and connect the Raspberry to this network.

 ---